 If you are looking to transfer to Texas State, your main focus should be taking core classes as they will need to completed regardless of your major.
 Additionally, core classes are more likely to transfer directly.
 If you would like to take additional courses, use the Undergraduate Catalog to find your intended degree plan.

 You may also utilize our Transfer Planning Guides to determine a two-year plan for your intended degree.

 As a transfer student, you are typically most concerned about which credits will transfer to Texas State and how they will be counted towards your degree plan.
-As such, we have a Transfer Course Equivalency Guide to provide credit equivalencies for commonly transferred courses.
+As such, we have a Transfer Course Equivalency System to provide credit equivalencies for commonly transferred courses.

 Only 66 lower-level credit hours may be applied to your degree plan.
 Upper-level credit hours may be applied from a four-year university.
 However, over 25% of your upper-level courses must be completed at Texas State.
 To learn more about transfer evaluations, click here.

 Also, be aware that your transfer hours may affect your ability to receive financial aid in the future.
 Visit Financial Aid and Scholarships web page on Satisfactory Academic Progress for more information.

 Majors within the McCoy College of Business can be classified as Limited Access, as student enrollment is limited each semester.
 The affected majors include accounting, economics, finance, management, marketing and computer information systems.